sap-tutorials/Tutorials/tutorials/btp-hana-xs-app-create/btp-hana-xs-app-create.md

 > You've specified a password for the SYSTEM user when you created an SAP HANA tenant database.
 You now use the SYSTEM user to log on to the SAP HANA cockpit and create your own database administration user.

-**Caution**

-> You should not use the SYSTEM user for day-to-day activities.
+> **Caution:** You should not use the SYSTEM user for day-to-day activities.
 Instead, use this user to create dedicated database users for administrative tasks and to assign privileges to these users.

 1. In the SAP BTP cockpit, navigate to a subaccount.
 For more information, see [Navigate in the Cockpit](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/fdeff7e68f64496eb8a1fb31f6a08b73.html).